nus-cs2103-AY2223S2/tp/docs/team/shaowi.md

 Le Tracker is a desktop application that focuses on tracking lecture watch progress.
 Designed for NUS students who are fast typists, it seeks to address the problem of students losing track of their watch progress, especially for students falling behind on multiple lectures.

-Unlike a traditional to-do list app, Le Tracker is tailored to meet these needs by providing features such as the ability view the overall lecture progress of a module and the ability to tag each lecture with keywords (such as the topic or difficulty of the lecture) that allow for easy filtering when prioritising.
-These features help students stay organized and keep track of their progress more effectively.
+Le Tracker is a specialized app that caters to the specific requirements of students, offering functionalities that go beyond those of a typical to-do list app.
+For instance, it enables users to monitor the overall progress of a module, and to assign tags to individual lectures that describe their topic or level of difficulty.
+These features allow students to efficiently filter and prioritize their tasks, helping them maintain an organized approach and keep track of their progress with greater accuracy.

-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 20k LoC.
+Although it is a GUI built with JavaFX, the UI is similar to the use of a command-line interface.
+The code base has about 20k LoC which are all written in Java.

 Below are my contributions to the project.